gen2brain/cbconvert/README.md

 CBconvert is a [Comic Book](http://en.wikipedia.org/wiki/Comic_Book_Archive_file) converter.

-It allows you to convert individual comics or bulk convert comics to different formats to fit your various devices.
+It can convert one comic at a time or bulk convert comics to different formats to fit your various devices.

 Features
 --------